tmart234/tmart234.github.io/_posts/2021-09-08-cyber-risk.md

 EPSS takes complexity and how the vulnerability is being exploited into account.
 So does VPR, which is maintained by tenable.
 I personally like VPR.

+Metrics in VPR are: Vulnerability Age, CVSS Impact, Exploit Code Maturity (CVSS), Product Coverage (similar to target distribution), Threat Sources, Threat Intensity (or frequency), and Threat Recency (in days)

 SVCC is a cost based risk scoring.

 ## CVSS v4